lamthuyvo/highcharts_cms/README.md

 ```

-Enjoy!
+Enjoy.

 *This was developed for participants of the Alaska Press Club data journalism workhop, held in Anchorage, Alaska, Jan.
-5-9, 2015.*
+5-9, 2015, but if you are a random stranger who can find some utility in this, go to town!*